tsung-wei-huang/tsung-wei-huang.github.io/_pages/home.md

 in the <a href="https://www.wisc.edu/">University of Wisconsin at Madison</a>.
-Our group creates novel software systems to simplify the building of performance-critical applications, such as electronic design automation (EDA), machine learning (ML), and quantum computing.
+Our group creates novel software systems to simplify the building of performance-critical applications, such as electronic design automation, quantum computing, and machine learning.
 Our software has been used by thousands of people in industry and academia.

 <center><div style="max-width: 600px">